Don't Overpay for a Olympus E-M10 SD Card

 • 128GB - 37,120 images

-A slow SD card can cause a reduction in the number of continuous images the Olympus E-M10 can take.
-This is because the camera’s buffer is not able to write to the SD card fast enough.
+A slow memory card can cause a reduction in the number of continuous photos the Olympus E-M10 can take.
+This is because the camera’s buffer is not able to write data to the memory card quickly enough.

 SD Card Speed Class